 A triangulated irregular network (TIN) surface can be generated from surface source measurements or by converting another functional surface to a TIN surface.
 You can create a TIN surface from features, such as points, lines, and polygons, that contain elevation information.

 To create an empty TIN follow these steps.

 - On the Analysis tab, click the Tools button .

 - Type Create TIN in the search box, and press Enter to search for the tool.

 - Double-click Create TIN to open the tool.

 - Specify the parameters and click Run to build the TIN surface.

 For more information on the TIN parameters, see the syntax section for the Create TIN geoprocessing tool.

-TIN components are built from input vector data, which represents different surface features.
-You can add vector data using the Create TIN and Edit TIN tools.
-Use the Create TIN geoprocessing tool to construct a new TIN on disk.
-Once the TIN is created on disk, use the Edit TIN geoprocessing tool to add additional vector data to the new TIN.
-For more information on editing TINs, see Edit data contributing to a TIN.
+TIN components are built from input vector data that represents different surface features.
+You can add vector data using the Create TIN and Edit TIN tools and use the Create TIN geoprocessing tool to construct a new TIN.
+Once the TIN is created, use the Edit TIN geoprocessing tool to add additional vector data to the new TIN.
+For more information on editing TINs, see TIN Editing Basics.

 Create a TIN from another source